 Like with Facebook Live (which can also use alternative video streaming tools like Wowza), these advanced LinkedIn Live streaming methods require an encoder to enable real-time closed captioning.
 Once you find one that fits, you’ll just need to visit the “Third-Party Tools” section of your Resource Hub to set up the appropriate technical details before going live.

 The good news is, not all video streaming sites require an encoder to enable live captions.
 In fact, with YouTube Live – perhaps the most popular platform of them all – Captionmax just needs a URL to provide live captions.

-After you create a YouTube Live event, navigate to “Ingestion Settings” and check “Enable captions” under the “Closed Caption” section.
+After you create a YouTube Live event, navigate to “Ingestion Settings” (it may also be called “View in Live Control Room”) and check “Enable captions” under the “Closed Caption” section.
 Doing so will provide you with a Caption Ingestion URL.
 Copy this URL and provide it to the Captionmax Realtime team, and that’s where we’ll send our live caption data to once the event starts.